tang-tf/scrubadub_stanford/README.rst

 ``scrubadub`` removes personally identifiable information from text.
 ``scrubadub_stanford`` is an extension that uses Stanford's NER model to remove personal information from text.

-This package contains three flavours of the same detector:
+This package contains three flavours of interfacing with Stanford's NER models that can be used as a detector:

 * ``scrubadub_stanford.detectors.StanfordEntityDetector`` - A detector that uses the Stanford NER model to find locations, names and organizations.
+Download size circa 250MB.
 * ``scrubadub_stanford.detectors.CoreNlpEntityDetector`` - The same interface as the StanfordEntityDetector, but using Stanza's CoreNLPClient to interface with the CoreNLP Java Server.
+Download size circa 510MB.
 * ``scrubadub_stanford.detectors.StanzaEntityDetector`` - The same interface as the StanfordEntityDetector, but using Stanza's native Python pipelines and models.
+Download size circa 210MB.
+No Java required.

 *************
 Prerequisites